Herman-Lin/DTour/README.md

 ```
 ## Testing scenario 6.
 LocationList
-Test whether it displays a list of Yelp results or Google Address results
+Test whether the results will appear correctly for the search
+There is now no difference between address and yelp
+Checks that for start/stop/destination the search will show results if results are given
+If an invalid flag for which is being searched is called, no results shown

 ```
-input: search on start, one Google Address result in addressSuggestion --> expected output: has 0 LocationSuggestion elements
+input: search on start (-1), one Yelp result in results --> expected output: has 1 LocationSuggestion element
-input: search on stop, one Yelp result in results --> expected output: has 1 LocationSuggestion element
+input: search on stop (0), one Yelp result in results --> expected output: has 1 LocationSuggestion element
-input: search on destination, one Yelp result in results --> expected output: has 1 LocationSuggestion element
+input: search on destination(1), one Yelp result in results --> expected output: has 1 LocationSuggestion element
+input: search invalid (-3), one Yelp result in results --> expected output: has 0 LocationSuggestion elements

 ```